 All bills are available through the Internet.
 Bills are not put up the same day as introduced, and amendments may not be posted for several days.
-To find bills check these Web sites:
+To find bills check the following website:

 Thomas (Library of Congress)

 http://thomas.loc.gov/